 Whether you call them sleeves, clutches, paper zarfs, or one of a handful of other obscure names, you’re probably familiar with the small piece of cardboard around your disposable coffee cup.
-It keeps your hands from facing the scalding hot reality of your morning fix.
-But have you thought about how the standard coffee sleeve impacts the environment?
+It tries to keep your hands from facing the scalding hot reality of your morning fix.
+But have you thought about how the standard coffee sleeve affects the environment?
 Or if you’re a business owner, don’t you wish you could cut costs and reduce waste for your coffee shop?
-Koffee Kompanions is here to help you solve your cup sleeve problems, whether you’re a business or a consumer.
+Koffee Kompanions is here to help you solve your cup sleeve problems, whether you’re a consumer or business owner.

 How can I help save the environment as a consumer?